-This diagram shows the self-assessment of a financial department expert, Edward (a real person we worked with in 2017).
+This diagram shows the self-assessment of a financial department expert, Edward (a real person we worked with recently).
 Looking across the rows, you can see that he rated himself at expert level across the technical domain, and expert in two capabilities in the relationship domain and one in the value domain.

 A self-assessment asks a technical specialist to consider what “good” and “bad” execution look like for each capability.
 (A more formal assessment, The Expertship 360, is available for experts who really want to find out how they are currently being experienced as an expert, and opportunities to add more value.)

 Register below to download a clean copy of the self-assessment table.
-(In Q1 2022, we’ll release an interactive version, and you’ll be notified.)

 Use the assessment as a first step to start conversations with your team members about the skills they need to develop to progress.
 Then read on to discover tools that will help your team deepen their commercial acumen and influencing skills.